Saturday, March 26, 2011

-Live Blogging The Nationwide Series From Dover (3PM - ESPN2)
+Live Blogging Nationwide Series From California (ESPN - 5PM ET)

-This post will serve to host your comments on the Nationwide Series race coverage from Dover on ESPN2.
-To add your TV-related opinion, just click on the comments button below.
+This post will serve to host your comments before, during and after ESPN's coverage of the Nationwide Series race from Auto Club Speedway in Fontana, CA. To add your TV-related comment, just click on the comments button below.
 This is a family-friendly website, please keep that in mind when posting.
-Thank you for taking the time to drop by.
+Thanks for taking the time to stop by The Daly Planet.